projecttacoma/cqm-models/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is maintainable and reusable, reuses existing code and infrastructure where appropriate, and accomplishes the task’s purpose
 - [ ] The tests appropriately test the new code, including edge cases
 - [ ] You have tried to break the code
-- [ ] You have executed the generator script, and made sure no changes were made that the generator did not reproduce itself

 **Cypress Reviewer:**